The Best Middle Eastern Restaurants in Montreal: Our suggestions

 Here are our suggestions for the best Middle Eastern restaurants to visit in Montreal.

-Damas opened its doors in 2010 and is one of the most exceptional Syrian restaurants in the city.
-The space of Damas is sublime and very warm; one feels welcomed, transported and charmed as soon as one enters the restaurant.
-On the menu, you will find exquisite specialties with exceptional flavours and spices, such as fish, charcoal grilled delicacies or Fattouch salad.
-Damas will transport you to Syria with its music, its dishes, its delicious aromas wafting from the kitchen, and the welcome of its friendly owners Ivan Abbas and Fuad Alneirabeie.
+Damas opened its doors in 2010 and is now one of the most prestigious Syrian restaurants in the metropolis.
+The space at Damas has something sublime about it and is truly warm; as soon as you step through the door, you feel welcomed, transported, and charmed.
+On the menu, you can savor exquisite specialties with exceptional flavors and spices, such as fish, charcoal-grilled meats, or fattoush salad.
+Damas will take you on a journey to traditional Syria through its music, dishes, the enticing aromas from the kitchen, and the warm hospitality of its friendly owners.
 Photos : Vesia Photography

 1209 Avenue Van Horne